getzola/zola/docs/content/documentation/templates/pages-sections.md

 +++
-title = "Index, Sections and Pages" weight = 20
+title = "Sections and Pages"
+weight = 20
 +++

-First off, it is important to know that in Gutenberg the index page is actually a section like any other: you can add metadata and content by adding `_index.md` at the root of the `content` folder.

 Pages and sections are actually very similar.

 ## Page variables
-By default, Gutenberg will try to load `templates/page.html`.
-If there isn't one, it will render the built-in template: a blank page.
+Gutenberg will try to load the `templates/page.html` template, the `page.html` template of the theme if one is used or will render the built-in template: a blank page.

 Whichever template you decide to render, you will get a `page` variable in your template with the following fields: